How to Use RésuméBoost

 Complete thoughts · Natural flow

 Full sentences with context.
-Reads naturally to both humans and AI screeners.
+Reads naturally to both humans and Intelligent screeners.

 Detailed & Thorough